 When is the best time to hike Salkantay and visit Machu Picchu?

-The best time to hike the Salkantay trek and visit Machu Picchu is from April to November, the dry season, April and November are "strapless" months, and the weather is expected to increase.
+The best time to hike the Salkantay trek and visit Machu Picchu is from April to November during the dry season, April and November are "strapless" months, and the weather is expected to vary.

 January and February are the months to avoid such trekking because it is rainy, and landslides are at risk.
 During these months, we recommend that you take the Lares trek.